gvwilson/thirdbit/src/fiction/in-heck/index.md

 For another,
 his father had climbed the stairs in a steady rhythm that helped rock his son to sleep.
-Clinging to the bot as it bumped over small chunks of broken paving and swerved to dodge larger ones and potholes was about as relaxing as a game of dodgeball.
+Clinging to the bot as it bumped over small chunks of broken paving and swerved to dodge potholes was about as relaxing as a game of dodgeball.

-Dockety slowed and stopped as they reached the Makers' road.
+Dockety halted when they reached the Makers' road.
 "Oww…" Gumption moaned,
 sliding off the bot's back
 and twisting until his spine made a satisfying crunch.